gabehug/slateFiles/README.md

 # Code Snippets and workspace for LUC Web Designer Position
-This is the repository that I am using to develop and store project code for my position at Loyola University Chicago. </br>
+This is the repository that I am using to develop and store project code for my position as the Web Developer at Loyola University Chicago. </br>
-*Projects will only make it here if they are code intensive.* The structure of this repo **will change over time!**
+*Projects will only make it here if they are code intensive.*

 ---

 ## 1. CSS Consolidation Project

-I am currently working to consolidate 7 different CSS sheets that are styling the GPEM website.
-These files were provided by an external vendor and there are thousands of lines of unused code that I am removing.

-### Project Goals
-- Reduce load time
+The goal of this project is to consolidate the existing 7 style sheets down to a single sheet for the GPEM Website.
+This is being done to reduce the load times for the GPEM webpages in 2 ways:

-- Reduce amount of code sent to website
+  a.
+Reducing the amount of code being sent client side every time the page is loaded
-- Send as few CSS sheets as possible to the site
+  b.
+Eliminating cumulative layout shift from overriding styles multiple times

 ## 2. HTML